 Site of Extraction

 Most of the authors reported specific site of dry socket occurrence, and the mandibular molar area was noted as most commonly affected site [15].
 It must be noted that no scientific proof of blood supply scarcity exists due to a typical anatomical structure around the alveolar sockets of the mandibular molars, and no evidenceshowing any kind oflink between blood supply insufficiency and dry socket [2].
-Yet,various authors are certain that increased bone density, insufficient blood supply, and a reduced capacity of producing granulation tissue are accountable for the dry socket in the mandibular site [12].
-Other authors suggest that this very site could be understood in terms of difficulty of extractions It has also been suggested that this increased incidence could be due to the difficulty of extractions[13].
-In this study, surgical extractions are associated with dry socket.
-It could be explained that firstly, the trauma conceived during the surgical extraction can release the tissue activators secondary to bone inflammation [2].
+Amaratunga and Senaratne have strongly suggested that increased bone density, insufficient blood supply, and a reduced capacity of producing granulation tissue are accountable for the dry socket in the mandibular site which could explain a higher incidence of dry socket following extraction of third molars followed by first and second molars[12].

+It has also been suggested that the aforementioned increased incidence of dry socket in thid molars could be due to the difficulty of extractions[13].
+It could be explained that firstly, the trauma during difficult extractions involving extensive trauma to the tissues and bone can release the tissue activators secondary to bone inflammation [2].
 Second reason could be the decrease in perfusion of blood due to the constriction or thrombosis of blood vessels.
 On the other hand, some authors suggest no effects of surgical extractions can be seen on dry socket [17].

-Smoking:The results of this study show a significant difference in the prevalence of dry socket between smokers and non-smokers which oppose the results of other studies conducted on the subject.
-According to[18], smoking can dislodge the clot by decreasing the tissue perfusion.
+The results of this study show a significant difference in the prevalence of dry socket between smokers and non-smokers which oppose the results of other studies conducted on the subject.
+It has been known that smoking can dislodge the clot by decreasing the tissue perfusion [18].
 It also decreases the role of leukocytes important for woundhealing.
 Furthermore, smokers could have poor oral hygiene and failure to adhere to post-operative instructions, which could result an increase in dry socket [19].
 It is stated that patient who smoke on the first surgery day, has higher chances of dry socket as compared to patient smoking on the second day.
 Yet, the mechanism is unclear whether it is a direct effect of smoke on extraction side or systemic effect resulting in an increase in dry socket.

-Dry Socket: Clinical features:

 In this study, clinical picture of dry socket was similar to the dry socket’sliterature.
 Empty sockets and pain were noted in all patients which is comparable to other authors [20].
 Bare bone, while being reported as a potential clinical feature of dry socket-in the named study, noted in 68% patients, and was more commonin simple extractions as opposed to surgical extractions.
 Yet, it is also likelythat bare bone can be found in surgical extractions but was obscured by the sutured flap over the socket orifice.
 Furthermore, patients who had a poor oral hygiene, the halitosis was frequent.
 One of the causes of this problem is the foodstuff impaction on an empty socket and its fermentation by bacteria [12].

-Operator experience

 Non-surgical extractions were performed by postgraduate and undergraduate student and surgical extractions were carried by consultants and postgraduate students.
-The prevalence of dry socket following non-surgical extraction (p=0.558) and surgical extraction (p=0.513); thus, the difference is insignificant.
+The prevalence of dry socket following non-surgical extraction nd surgical extraction but the difference was insignificant.
 This study fails to show operator’s experience as a riskfactor for dry socket occurrence.
-Although the same is found in Larsen[21] and Field et al.[16] it is not the same findings found byOginni et al.[15] and Alexander [22] who state that the incidences of dry socket is higher in extractions done by those operator with less experiences.
+Although the similar observations weremade by Larsen[21] and Field et al.[16], Oginni et al.[15] and Alexander [22] have seen that dry socket is more prevalent in extractions performed by by less experienced practitioners.